David M. Walker (U.S. Comptroller General): Lieutenant Governor of Connecticut candidacy

 In the 2014 election, Walker unsuccessfully sought to become the Republican nominee for Lieutenant Governor of Connecticut.
 In Connecticut, the candidates for Governor and Lieutenant Governor run separately in the primary elections, but together as a ticket in the general election.

 Governor of Connecticut candidacy

 On April 9, 2017, Walker announced that he would be establishing an exploratory committee to run for the Republican nomination for governor of Connecticut.
 Walker pledged to support term limits for the office of governor and said that gubernatorial candidates should run as a ticket, so then voters know who would be their leaders.

-On May 14, 2018, Walker withdrew his candidacy for Governor, following the second ballot results at the Republican state convention.
-A month later, on June 14, 2018 he endorsed businessman Bob Stefanowski.
+He withdrew his candidacy on May 14, 2018 following second round ballot results at the Republican state convention.
+A month later, on June 14, 2018, he endorsed businessman Bob Stefanowski.

 Personal life

-He and his wife Mary live in Alexandria, Virginia, and have two children and three grandchildren.
+Walker and his wife Mary live in Alexandria, Virginia, and have two children and three grandchildren.

 Awards

-Walker has received numerous leadership and public service awards.
-For example, Walker was awarded the American Institute of Certified Public Accountants' highest award, the Gold Medal Award of Distinction on October 19, 2008.
-In 2010 Walker was inducted into the Accounting Hall of Fame at Ohio State University.
+Walker received the Gold Medal Award of Distinction from the American Institute of Certified Public Accountants' on October 19, 2008.
+In 2010 he was inducted into the Accounting Hall of Fame at Ohio State University.